LGBTQ rights in Indonesia: Legality of same-sex sexual activity

-In December 2022, the Indonesian Parliament has passed a bill that in part criminalizes sex outside of marriage for heterosexual sex if lodged by a complaint by closest family members.
-The spokesperson for the draft bill stated that, the draft bill will not criminalize private same-sex sexual acts of LGBT persons.
-Then Coordinating Minister for Political, Legal, and Security Affairs of Indonesia, Mahfud MD said the new criminal code did not criminalize same-sex sexual acts or LGBT acts when the new criminal code was passed.
-It only targets at adults who does “sexual violence” or rape of underage children of the same-sex.
-At present, the current Criminal Code which does not criminalize extramarital relations are still in force until 2026.
+In December 2022, the Indonesian Parliament has passed a bill of Penal code that in part criminalize sex outside of marriage for patner if lodged by a complaint by immediate family.
+The spokesperson for the draft bill stated that, the draft bill will not criminalize private sexual orientation, included of LGBTQ persons.
+Then Coordinating Minister for Political, Legal, and Security Affairs of Indonesia, Mahfud MD said the new penal code did not criminalize an LGBTQ person when the new penal code was passed.
+It only targets at adults who does “sexual violence” or rape of underage children of the same-sex and committing immoral acts in public.

 Currently, unlike its neighbouring Commonwealth country, Malaysia, Indonesia does not explicitly have a sodomy law.
-The national Criminal Code does not prohibit non-commercial, private and consensual sexual activity between two consenting adults of the same-sex.
+The national Penal Code does not prohibit non-commercial, private and consensual sexual activity between two consenting adults of the same-sex.
 A national bill seeking to criminalize same-sex sexual activity, along with cohabitation, adultery and the practice of witchcraft, failed to be enacted in 2003 and no subsequent bill has been reintroduced.

 Indonesia allows one of its provincial government to establish specific sharia-based laws, such as criminal sanctions for homosexuality.
 These local penalties exist in the province of Aceh, which has special autonomous status under Indonesian law and implements Islamic Sharia-based criminal law (Qanun Jinayat).
 Under the 2014 Qanun Jinayat, consensual same-sex sexual acts between adults are punishable by up to 100 lashes or up to 100 months (8 years) imprisonment.
 In several high-profile cases, men have been publicly caned after being found guilty of having same-sex relations.
 In 2015 two Muslim women were rehabilitated for hugging in public in Banda Aceh, with a police official telling reporters that they "suspected the women were lesbians."

 Indonesia itself has allowed private and consensual sexual activity between members of the same sex since 1993, at an 18 years of age.

 The Constitution does not explicitly address sexual orientation or gender identity.
 It does guarantee all citizens various legal rights, including equality before the law, equal opportunity, humane treatment in the workplace, religious freedom, freedom of opinion, peaceful assembly, and association.

 The government also has taken specific steps to censor films and other media content that is deemed to be "promoting" homosexuality.
 In 2016, the government announced plans to ban several websites and computer applications that promotes homosexuality.
 A survey conducted by Pew Research Center in 2023 estimated that 95% of Indonesians oppose same-sex marriage.